-Japanese Tea is Special
+Japanese Tea is Unique

 Japanese freshly-harvested leaves are dried naturally, and then kneaded and rolled into various shapes until they are completely dry.
-Leaves for matcha are ground into a fine powder.

 Processing this way stops fresh leaves from oxidation and fermentation.
 Most Chinese green teas are pan-fried.